QuantumBJump/tian/README.md

 ### Usage

-To use tian, simply install it using `pip install tian`, and then use the `roll()` command, passing as a string the roll you want to make.
+To use tian, simply install it using `pip install tian`, and then use the `roll()` command, passing as a string the roll you want to make, and the function will return the result of the roll as an integer.

 ### Notation